Chicco Fit2 Review

-The Fit2 LATCH anchors are push button anchors and have a central pull strap called the SUPERCINCH® that makes tightening anchor straps easier and more efficient.
+The Fit2 LATCH anchors are push-button anchors and have a central pull strap called the SUPERCINCH® that makes tightening anchor straps easier and more efficient.

 Ease of Install - Belt

 The Fit2 has a color-coded belt path with a belt lock-off.
-The belt lock-off is hard to use compared to the competition, and while the seat feels secure once installed, it is more difficult than most to get the belt in the lock-off correctly.
+The belt lock-off is hard to use compared to the competition, and while the seat feels secure once installed, it is more complicated than most to get the belt in the lock-off correctly.

 Installation with the lap belt only is easier than using a shoulder belt.
 However, if given a choice, we prefer the LATCH method as it has the potential for fewer installation errors.